 For skincare and beauty fans, trips to Superdrug happen frequently, right?
-But have you considered going there for an injectable treatment like Botox or dermal fillers?
+But have you considered going there for injectable treatments like Botox or dermal fillers?
 In August, 2018, the brand started offering anti-wrinkle treatments in their Strand store in London, with the aim of rolling the service out nationwide.
 But it hasn’t all been plain-sailing - in fact, it’s received a fair amount of controversy.
-So, what exactly does the service entail, and why is it so controversial?
+So, what exactly does the Botox at Superdrug service entail, and why is it so controversial?
 Is Botox on the high street a good idea?

 What treatments can I get at Superdrug?

-The health and beauty retailer now offers non-surgical treatments Botox and dermal fillers, with prices starting from £99, following a consultation with a registered nurse.
+The health and beauty retailer now offers non-surgical treatments like Botox and dermal fillers, with prices starting from £99, following a consultation with a registered nurse.
 These treatments - which are performed using Allergan products - are carried out by registered nurses.

 What’s so controversial about Botox at Superdrug?